Goats live for 12-15 years. When choosing to bring a goat into your family or farm, please consider this a long-term commitment.

 Pets

-Any miniature breed of goat will make great pets however wethers (castrated males) are a better option for pets.
+Any miniature breed of goat will make great pets however wethers (castrated males) are a better option.

 Breeding